 School of Health Professions

-Our varied programs are designed to help meet the growing demand for skilled and caring healthcare providers.
+Graduate programs in physician assistant studies, occupational therapy and public health as well as undergraduate programs in nursing, health science and public health are designed to help meet the growing demand for skilled and caring health care providers.

 A two-year program, blending face-to-face and online instruction, enabling registered nurses to become baccalaureate prepared.